 Stuffed Peppers with Mrs. Kostyra

 Brought to us by Martha's mother, Martha Kostyra, this flavorful recipe makes an ideal holiday side dish or entree.
 Choose firm, plump peppers with a glossy surface, and avoid blemishes or soft spots.
-For a bit more bite, substitute green peppers for the yellow ones in this recipe.
+For a bit more bite, substitute green peppers for the yellow.
+Martha made this recipe on Cooking School episode 306.

 - 1/4 cup pine nuts